nikita-moor/dictionaries/_dictionaries/Wagner1878.md

 This phraseological dictionary of **Latin** language contains translation of words on **French**, synonyms, antonyms, adjectives or adverbs applicable to these words, and example phrases from classic Latin works.
 Addendum folds in an index of Latin neologisms **[Lat-Lat]**, profesisonal lexicon **[Fra-Lat]**, and **French-Latin** dictionary.

 **Early developer version**; part 1/18 — words from A to ANGUSTUS.
+[Full version of the dictionary][3] (indexed page scans) is available on the [web-site of Godmy][4] (also known as Martinus Bohemus).
 Personally I am not interested in this dictionary, so future development is not expected to be active.

 For download see [Release][101] section; development version and source files are in the [github repository][1].